 where $a$ and $b$ are constants and $g(\bm{x})$ is a function defined on the boundary, can be implemented as Neumann-type for $b \neq 0$,

 and as Dirichlet-type for $b = 0$,

-An important consideration is that boundary conditions are generally non-linear.
-Even for linear PDEs, such as the Poisson equation, a simple inhomogeneous Dirichlet boundary condition $u^\mathrm{b} \neq 0$ introduces a non-linearity in the DG operator because $\dgA(0) \neq 0$.
+An important consideration is that boundary conditions are generally nonlinear.
+Even for linear PDEs, such as the Poisson equation, a simple inhomogeneous Dirichlet boundary condition $u^\mathrm{b} \neq 0$ introduces a nonlinearity in the DG operator because $\dgA(0) \neq 0$.
 Therefore, we always linearize boundary conditions.
-For non-linear equations the boundary conditions linearize along with the DG operator and require no special attention (see \cref{sec:linearization}).
-However, for linear equations the inhomogeneity in the boundary conditions is the only non-linearity present in the DG operator, so we skip the full linearization procedure.
-Instead, we contribute the inhomogeneous boundary conditions~$\dgA(0)$ to the fixed-sources, leaving only the linearized boundary conditions in the DG operator,
+For nonlinear equations the boundary conditions linearize along with the DG operator and require no special attention (see \cref{sec:linearization}).
+However, for linear equations the inhomogeneity in the boundary conditions is the only nonlinearity present in the DG operator, so we skip the full linearization procedure.
+Instead, we contribute the inhomogeneous boundary conditions~$\dgA(0)$ to the fixed sources, leaving only the linearized boundary conditions in the DG operator,

 where $\frac{\delta\dgA}{\delta u}$ is just $\dgA$ with linearized boundary conditions.
-Note that this strategy is equivalent to the full linearization procedure described in \cref{sec:linearization} at $\underline{u}=0$.
+Note that this strategy is equivalent to the full linearization procedure described in \cref{sec:linearization} at $\grd{u}=0$.
 In practice, evaluating $\dgA(0)$ simplifies significantly for linear equations because only the lifted external boundary corrections contribute to it.

-\subsection{Evaluating the mass, stiffness and lifting matrices}
+\subsection{Evaluating the mass, stiffness, and lifting matrices}

-The mass matrix~\eqref{eq:massmat}, the stiffness matrix~\eqref{eq:stiffmat} and the lifting operator~\eqref{eq:liftop} are integrals that must be evaluated on every element of the computational domain.
+The mass matrix~\eqref{eq:massmat}, the stiffness matrix~\eqref{eq:stiffmat}, and the lifting operator~\eqref{eq:liftop} are integrals that must be evaluated on every element of the computational domain.
 We evaluate these integrals on the same grid on which we expand the dynamic fields, which amounts to a Gauss-Lobatto quadrature of an order set by the number of collocation points in the element.
-This strategy is commonly known as \emph{mass-lumping}.\footnote{This is the approach taken in~\ccite{Teukolsky2016-ja}.
+This strategy is commonly known as \emph{mass lumping}.\footnote{This is the approach taken in~\ccite{Teukolsky2016-ja}.
 See Eq.~(3.7) in~\ccite{Teukolsky2016-ja} for details on the mass-lumped mass matrix on $d$-dimensional hexahedral elements.
-Note that~\ccite{Teukolsky2016-ja} absorbs the metric determinant in the dynamic variables.} Employing mass-lumping and our choice of nodal basis~\eqref{eq:lagrprod}, the mass matrix~\eqref{eq:massmat} evaluates to
+Note that~\ccite{Teukolsky2016-ja} absorbs the metric determinant in the dynamic variables.} Employing mass lumping and our choice of nodal basis~\eqref{eq:lagrprod}, the mass matrix~\eqref{eq:massmat} evaluates to